Xilinx/Vitis-AI/dpu/ref_design_docs/README_DPUCZ_Vivado.md

 root@xilinx-zcu102-trd:~/app#
 ```

 ###### **Note:** The matching model files has been provided in the app path as default settings, if the DPU settings changed, the model files need to be regenerated.
-For other models, please refer to [Run the VART Examples](https://github.com/Xilinx/Vitis-AI/tree/master/setup/mpsoc#step3-run-the-vitis-ai-examples) and [Running Vitis AI Library Examples](https://github.com/Xilinx/Vitis-AI/blob/master/src/Vitis-AI-Library/README.md#running-vitis-ai-library-examples).
+For other models, please refer to [Running Vitis AI Library Examples](https://github.com/Xilinx/Vitis-AI/blob/master/src/vai_library/README.md#running-vitis-ai-library-examples).

 ### 5.3 Configurate the DPU